blavad/weRbeer/README.md

 A social network for beer lovers.
 Users can save the beers they have tasted by giving them a rating and a review.
 By following other people, they will be able to know the opinion of their friends.

-## Advanced search tool to find and compare beers
+## An advanced search tool to find and compare beers

 ![List of beers](https://github.com/blavad/weRbeer/blob/master/img/beers.png)

-## A user page to easily access your friends' comments and the beers you commented on
+## An user page to easily access your friends' comments and the beers you commented on

 ![Profile](https://github.com/blavad/weRbeer/blob/master/img/profil.png)